kyndryl-design-system/shidoka-icons/CONTRIBUTING.md

 1. Releases
    1. Releases will trigger automatically when the right commit messages are pushed to `main`, `beta`, or `next`.
    1. All testing must be done on the PR level before merging, since the release will happen automatically after merge.

-1. Adding Icons
+## Adding Icons

 1. Export icons from Figma using the SVG Export plugin.
-      1. There are presets for Monochrome and Duotone.
+    1. There are presets for `Monochrome` and `Duotone`.
 1. Add the new icon definitions to `manifest/icons.json`.
 1. Examine your icon in Storybook to make sure it works properly.

 ## Third-Party Docs Reference